It can be quite daunting to start a new exercise program, especially if you’re taking up a sport or activity you’ve never done before.

-If you’ve never run before, you might have absolutely no idea how to start jogging or what sort of jogging for beginners plan you should follow to get you started in a safe and feasible way.
+If you’ve never run before, you might have no idea how to start jogging or what sort of jogging for beginners training plan you should follow to get you started safely.

-The good news is that jogging can be an excellent form of exercise, even if you haven’t been very active and don’t have any athletic background.
+The good news is that jogging can be an excellent form of exercise, even if you haven’t been very active or have no athletic background.

 In this jogging for beginners guide, we will explain how to get started jogging and the best jogging tips for beginners to ensure you have a safe and effective start in the sport.